a8ksh4/chonky-palmtop/README.md

 ## Power System
 The retro psu seems to work well supplying power, but does not have a working low voltage cutoff, so even though it'll warn you that battery voltage is low, it's still up to you to turn it off and protect the battery.
 Probaby some otehr low voltage protection should be used between the psu and battery.

 This build has two li-ion pouch cells wired in parallel, each separatly fused for 10a for short curcuit protection.
 There's an XT60 connection on the side in case I want to rig up a fast-charge.
+The li-on cells used here aren't the best choice for energy density, but they can fast charge  - limited only by the gauge of the wire I connect tehm with, and if I change them later, there's room in the battery box for a bunch of 18650 cells instead.

 There is a switch and a voltage button on the right side of the screen to turn it on and check the battery level: